jonnonz1/nz-statute-book/acts/public/1973/rates-rebate-act-1973.md

 ### 6 Applications for refunds of rates paid
 (1) Notwithstanding anything in section 5, a ratepayer in respect of any residential property may, instead of claiming from the territorial authority a rates rebate for any year under the said section 5, pay the rates in full and apply under subsection (2) for a refund of the amount that he would have been entitled to receive by way of rebate for that year in respect of those rates in accordance with section 3 if application for a rebate had been made under section 5.
 (2) Every application under this section shall—
-  (a) be made on a form provided for the purpose by the Secretary for Local Government; and (b) be verified by the declaration of the applicant; and (c) be accompanied by the receipts for the rates in respect of which the refund is claimed; and (d) be left at the public office of the territorial authority in whose district the property is situated (whether the rates are payable to that territorial authority or to any other local authority), or sent by post addressed to that office.
+  (a) be made on a form approved for the purpose by the Secretary for Local Government; and (b) be verified in writing by the applicant; and
+  (c) be accompanied by the receipts for the rates in respect of which the refund is claimed; and (d) be left at the public office of the territorial authority in whose district the property is situated (whether the rates are payable to that territorial authority or to any other local authority), or sent by post addressed to that office.
 (3) Section 5(4) shall apply with respect to any application for a refund made under this section.